 |Her passion for cooking:

 There are a number of people that stand out for me.
 I mostly admire people that follow their passion and have the enthusiasm and courage to do what they believe in.
 It is great to see their unique talents and to learn from what they do, for the benefit of my own aspirations.
 Below, I like to list a few people that I respect in particular.

-George Rhoads follows his passion regardless of money and opinions from others.
+George Rhoads followed his passion regardless of money and opinions from others.
 I am still fascinated by the impressive rolling balls sculptures he designed, like the one in New York City you can find on Wikipedia.
-In addition to the sculptures, George is a great painter.
-Even at his current age of 94 he is still painting every day with full passion, that is absolutely admirable.
+In addition to the sculptures, George was a great painter.
+Up to his age of 95 he painted every day with full passion, that is absolutely admirable.
 I am pleased that I could meet George a couple of times in Ithaca (NY), USA.
 If you like to know more about his life, his sister Emily wrote an interesting book about his creations: Wizard at Work.

 Without exceptions all Dido Armstrong’s songs are good, at least that is my opinion.
 What really excites me is that she always sings with herself in the lead, not as a victim of somebody else.
 She addresses many different topics like, abortion, dementia, depression, suppression, love and freedom.
 Her third album “Safe Trip Home” is dedicated to her father.
 My father died in 2015 and was a wise and respectful man.
 We used the song “Grafton Street” at my father’s funeral because it was so applicable to the situation.
 I hope to meet Dido one day.